 - Sinus pain or headache

 - A stiff neck

 - Burning or pain when you pass urine or bloody or cloudy urine

 Many shelters have nursing staff who can help get you to an emergency room.
 Once you’re at the emergency room, make sure you tell them about your cancer and if you don’t have a new doctor yet, ask them for help finding one.

 Q. What can I do to keep getting my cancer treatment?

 A: If you are still in the area where your cancer doctor or treatment facility is located but have stopped treatment due to power outage, loss of transportation, damage to your home, or damage to the doctor’s office or treatment center, contact your doctor as soon as you can and find out what you need to do to continue treatment.
-If you cannot get in touch with your cancer doctor, try your treatment center, local emergency room, or your regular family doctor.
+If you can’t get in touch with your cancer doctor, try your treatment center, local emergency room, or your regular family doctor.

-If you have had to leave the area where you were getting treatment, you need to find a new cancer doctor and treatment center as soon as you can.
+If you had to leave the area where you were getting treatment, you need to find a new cancer doctor and treatment center as soon as you can.
 Ask for help from the shelter staff, Red Cross, Salvation Army, or local health department.
 If all else fails, go to a local hospital information desk and ask for help.

 Q. What about my cancer medicines?